 STETSON UNIVERSITY

-Issah is an international student from Ghana studying Computer Science at Stetson University.
+Issah is an international student from Ghana studying Computer Science and serves as an Enviromental Fellow at Stetson University.
 Passionate about using technology for sustainability and grounded in empathy, he values diverse perspectives as a driver for innovation and community connection.

 -